modw/academia-to-ds-guide/docs/source/index.rst

 ======================================================
 Welcome to the ultimate guide to prepare for a transition from academia to data science.
-Unlike your standard online data science educational material, this guide is meant to teach provide you with pointer on how to translate your already existing skills to get industry jobs while filling any gaps if necessary.
+Unlike your standard online data science educational material, this guide is meant to provide you with pointers on how to translate your already existing skills to get industry jobs while filling any gaps if necessary.